transcelerate/ddf-sdr-api/src/TransCelerate.SDR.RuleEngine/TransCelerate.SDR.RuleEngine.md

 ##### Summary

 DDF00025 - A window must not be defined for an anchor timing (i.e., type is "Fixed Reference").

 ##### Parameters

+This method has no parameters.

+<a name='M-TransCelerate-SDR-RuleEngineV5-TimingValidator-NonFixedReferenceTimingsPointToTwoDifferentScheduledInstances-TransCelerate-SDR-Core-DTO-StudyV5-TimingDto-'></a>
+### NonFixedReferenceTimingsPointToTwoDifferentScheduledInstances() `method`

+##### Summary

+DDF00031 - If timing type is not "Fixed Reference" then it must point to two scheduled instances (e.g. the relativeFromScheduledInstance and relativeToScheduledInstance attributes must not be missing and must not be equal to each other).

+##### Parameters